 For some, fasting is not a great choice.
 Don’t take up intermittent fasting — unless you have your doctor’s express permission and support — if you:

-• have (or are at risk of having) an eating disorder, or have a history of one
+• have (or are at risk of having) an eating disorder or have a history of one

-• take medications (especially those which affect blood glucose or blood pressure levels)
+• take medications (especially those that affect blood glucose or blood pressure levels)

-• have a Body Mass Index (BMI) in the “underweight” category
+• have a Body Mass Index (BMI) in the “underweight” category (i.e., <18.5)

 • are pregnant, breastfeeding, or trying to conceive

-• are under the age of 18, or 80 years old or more
+• are under 18 or 80 years old or older

 • have a health condition, like diabetes or anemia

 (Not sure which one to choose?
-Take our SIMPLE quiz, and we can help you figure out the best plan for your unique body, preferences, and lifestyle.)
+Take our Simple quiz, and we can help you figure out the best plan for your unique body, preferences, and lifestyle.)

-With 16:8 intermittent fasting, for example, you’d fast for 16 hours and eat within 8 hours.
-With 14:10, you fast for 14 hours, eat within 10.
-With 12:12… you get the picture.
+With 16:8 intermittent fasting, for example, you’d fast for 16 hours and eat within an 8-hour window.
+With 14:10, you fast for 14 hours and eat within a 10-hour window.
+With 12:12 … well, you get the picture.

-Alternate day fasting (ADF)
+Alternate-day fasting (ADF)

-With alternate day fasting, on day 1, you fast.
-Day 2, you eat.
-Day 3, you fast.
+With alternate-day fasting, on day one you fast.
+Day two, you eat.
+Day three, you fast.
 And so on.
+You can also do a modified fast on the fasting days and eat 500/600 calories.

 The 5:2 diet